 Under the bill, in-person early voting will enable a registered voter to vote at a designated polling place before the day of an election using optical-scan voting machines that read hand-marked paper ballots or other voting machines that produce a voter-verifiable paper ballot.
 Designated polling places must be open for early voting on Monday through Saturday from at least 10 AM to 8 PM, and on Sunday from at least 10 AM to 6 PM.
-At least once each day during the early voting period, and prior to the start of the regularly scheduled election, each county board must make such changes as may be necessary to the voter's record in the Statewide voter registration system and the signature copy register used at each polling place to indicate that a voter has voted in that election using the early voting procedure.
+In real time using the electronic poll books each day during the early voting period, and prior to the start of the regularly scheduled election, each county board must make such changes as may be necessary to the voter's record in the Statewide voter registration system to indicate that a voter has voted in that election using the early voting procedure.
 A voter who participates in early voting would not be permitted to vote by mail-in ballot or in person on Election Day.

-The bill provides that each county board of elections is to designate at least three early voting locations in each county, except that the county board must designate at least five public locations for early voting if the number of registered voters in the county is at least 150,000 but less than 300,000, and must designate at least seven public locations for early voting if the number of registered voters in the county is 300,000 or more.
-Once early voting locations are designated in each county, county boards of election must, as provided by the Secretary of State, evaluate and, if deemed necessary, revise these locations in order to accommodate significant changes in the number of registered voters within each county, reflect the population distribution and density within each county, or because of similar circumstances.
-The Secretary of State must develop the criteria to be used by county boards of election to revise the location of early voting sites and must prescribe how often such revision must take place.
-The election officers responsible for conducting early voting would be the same as those responsible for conducting a general election.
-The number of such officers and their hours of service would be as determined by each county board of elections.
-The compensation for such officers would be as provided for by current law.
+The bill provides that each county board of elections is to designate at least three but not more than five early voting locations in each county, except that the county board must designate at least five but not more than seven public locations for early voting if the number of registered voters in the county is at least 150,000 but less than 300,000, and must designate at least seven but not more than 10 public locations for early voting if the number of registered voters in the county is 300,000 or more.
+A municipality that conducts May elections and that chooses to participate in early voting is to designate at least one but not more than three early voting locations.
+However, this provision would not be interpreted to prevent county boards of elections, at their discretion, from establishing additional locations in excess of the upper limits respectively set forth, provided, however, that the State will be required to provide reimbursement for the costs of locations up to and including the upper limits established, and would not be required to provide reimbursement for additional locations beyond those limits.
+Under the bill, the number of registered voters in each county must be determined ahead of the selection of early voting sites pursuant to a uniform standard to be developed by the Secretary of State.
+Whenever possible, early voting sites must be geographically located so as to ensure both access in the part of the county that features the greatest concentration of population, according to the most recent federal decennial census of the United States, and access in various geographic areas of the county.
+No public school building may serve as an early voting location.
+Once early voting locations are designated in each county, county boards of election must evaluate and, if deemed necessary, revise these locations in order to accommodate significant changes in the number of registered voters within each county, reflect the population distribution and density within each county, or because of similar circumstances.
+The Secretary of State may develop the criteria to be used by county boards of election to revise the location of early voting sites and must prescribe how often such revision must take place.